 As you move through the states you'll see that venues are categorized as

-Those that don't fall into OPEN or CLOSED are places that are functioning as something else, such as church, gallery, nightclub, retail, etc. These venues still have enough, if not all, the elements remaining to bring back together as a showplace if the opportunity came.
+The OTHER label is assigned to those places that are functioning as something else, such as church, gallery, nightclub, retail, etc. These venues still have enough, if not all, the elements remaining to bring back together as a showplace if the opportunity came.
 You will likely notice that some of the OPEN seem more like OTHER , but if there are shows going on, OPEN still fits.

 This site was not created by subject experts, so if there's something not factual, please contact us and set it straight.